-- Assignments submitted within 24 hours of the due date will be accepted with a penalty of 5% of the grade. - Assignments submitted within 48 hours of the due date will be accepted with a penaltyof 10% of the grade. - Assignments submitted later than 48 hours of the due date will not be accepted without documented medical or family emergency and will receive a grade of 0.
+- Assignments submitted within 24 hours of the due date will be accepted with a penalty of 5% of the grade. - Assignments submitted within 48 hours of the due date will be accepted with a penalty of 10% of the grade. - Assignments submitted later than 48 hours of the due date will not be accepted without a documented medical or family emergency and will receive a grade of 0.

 Note the late penalties are off of the total possible points, not the points you earn.
-E.g., ifan assignment has 160 points, then a late submission within 24 hours of the due date willbe deducted 8 points.
+E.g., if an assignment has 160 points, then a late submission within 24 hours of the due date will be deducted 8 points.

-The Final Exam cannot be submitted later than the posted due date.
+The Final Paper/Project cannot be submitted later than the posted due date.